SRON-Earth/Balsa/README.md

 Most operating systems have tools available for monitoring these properties.
 On UNIX systems, the command-line tools 'top' and 'time' can be used to measure time, CPU usage, and peak memory usage (often reported as 'resident set size', RSS).

-N.B. the relation between walll-clock time and total CPU-time is of particular interest, because it gives some information about how effectively the program uses the available CPU cores in a multi-core system.
+N.B. the relation between wall-clock time and total CPU-time is of particular interest, because it gives some information about how effectively the program uses the available CPU cores in a multi-core system.
 If a program runs for 10 minutes (wall-clock time) on 8 cores, it can measure at most 80 minutes of total CPU time.
 If the total is less than that, not all cores could be kept busy for the full 10 minutes.

 Some care has to be taken when interpreting these metrics.
 As an example, consider a system that has 10 separate cores, and various machine-learning programs that classify a large data set.
 Here are the metrics for these programs (times in minutes, memory in gigabytes):